The Motorcycle Safety Foundation's (MSF) BRC2 we offer (LW) is a;

 You will not be allowed to ride the practice riding exercises unless you have all the items listed above.
 (If you do not have all the items listed above for the practice riding exercises, you will be dismissed from the class and forfeit all of your money).

 As stated above, the login information for the MSF Basic eCourse (Module 1) is included in the confirmation email you will receive when you register for the course and in a reminder email sent 1-3 business days after you register for the course.

-The login information for the live 4-hour online classroom session (Module 3) will be sent in a second email 4 days before the start of the live 4-hour online classroom session.
-The second email will also contain the link to the Supplemental eCourse (Module 2).
-(We also send the second email again 1 day before the start of the live 4-hour online classroom session and again for the third time the morning of the live 4-hour classroom session).
+The login information for the Tuesday night live 4-hour online classroom session (Module 3) will be sent in another email 4 days before the start of the Tuesday night live 4-hour online classroom session.
+This email will also contain the link to the Supplemental eCourse (Module 2).
+(We also send this email again 1 day before the start of the Tuesday night live 4-hour online classroom session and again for the third time the morning of the Tuesday night live 4-hour classroom session).

-The live 4-hour online classroom session (Module 3) is held on a Tuesday night promptly at 6:00 PM along with the other students taking the BRC2, and with students attending the BRC1, and ends at approximately 10:00 PM.
+The Tuesday night live 4-hour online classroom session (Module 3) is held promptly at 6:00 PM along with the other students taking the BRC2, and with students attending the BRC1, and ends at approximately 10:00 PM.